 Our training can really help all customer facing people, especially those people who face challenging customers on a daily basis.
 It will also help those who want to improve the service they deliver.

 Clients with challenges are by definition under a degree of stress.
 Things haven’t gone they way they want.
 Service has not been as good as they expected.
 But here is an opportunity to create a loyal and appreciative customer.
 Research tells us that a customer who has had a service issue resolved can be more loyal than one who hasn’t.

 Managing expectations is key, but so is how we deal with the customer.
 That means not just what we can do for them, but also how we communicate with them.
 How they are treated can be at least, if not more important to what happens about the fundamental issue.

 Customer service training can help people deliver great service, even in very challenging situations.

 Duration & Location

 Typically sessions last from 2 hours to 2 days, depending on the needs and objectives.

 The location of the training can either be in your offices or at an external location such as a hotel or conference centre.

-- Meeting to discuss the participant’s needs, the team’s service requirements and those of the organisation.
+- Conversation to discuss the participant’s needs, the team’s service requirements and the needs of the organisation.